rloredo/git-jira/README.md

 pip install git-jira
 ```

-To make it work, you need a `config.yml` with your authentication credentials and default project.
+To make it work, you need a `config.yaml` with your authentication credentials and default project.
 Run `git jira config` to generate this file.

+## Caveats

+`git jira --help` won't work.
+To see the global help, run `git jira` or `git-jira --help`

 ## Development